DragonGround/FortniteSample/README.md

 ```

 * Import the included `CharacterManager.cs` file into Unity and drag the MonoBehaviour onto a scene.
-* Then include `CharacterManager` into the Objects list under ScriptEngine's INTEROP; name the map to `charman`
+* Then include `CharacterManager` into the Objects list under ScriptEngine's INTEROP; name it to `charman`
 * Make sure Live Reload's entry script is set to `index.js`.
 * Hit Play and you should be all set